Organic fiducial inference: Examples with discrete data and little pre-data knowledge

-Finally, it needs to be taken into account that the joint fiducial distribution function in question is potentially sensitive to which of the population proportions is defined to be the proportion $p_{k+1}$.
-However, extensive simulations that were conducted showed that the effect of this choice of parameterisation was generally negligible, and was only found to be slightly more than negligible in certain cases where the total count $n$ was less than the number of proportions $k+1$.
-Moreover, this issue can be easily resolved by always applying the criterion of designating the proportion $p_{k+1}$ so that its corresponding count $x_{k+1}$ is the highest or equal highest out of all the counts $x$.
-As the count $x_{k+1}$ is always one of the two counts that are used to form each of the full conditional fiducial densities in equation~(\ref{equ19}), this criterion is justifiable from a statistical viewpoint, and it also guarantees that the case is avoided where the count $x_{k+1}=0$, and at least one of the remaining counts equals zero, which would imply that at least one of these conditional fiducial densities is undefined.
+Moreover, this issue can be easily resolved by applying the criterion of always choosing which proportion will be the proportion $p_{k+1}$ such that this choice implies that the observed count $x_{k+1}$ is the highest or equal highest out of all the counts $\{x_i:i=1,2, \ldots,k+1\}$.
+As the count $x_{k+1}$ is always one of the two counts that are used to form each of the full conditional fiducial densities in equation~(\ref{equ19}), this criterion is justifiable from a statistical viewpoint, since it can be seen to optimise, in a certain sense, the use of the available data in constructing these conditional fiducial densities.
+Also, the criterion being considered guarantees that the case is avoided where the count $x_{k+1}=0$, and at least one of the counts in the set $\{x_i: i=1,2,\ldots,k\}$ is zero, which would imply that at least one of the conditional fiducial densities in equation~(\ref{equ19}) is undefined.